cmetolive/Delete_Expunge_eMails/README.md

 The programme/script is developed using Python 3.9 however it would work on downline versions with little version specific cosmatic changes.
 No dependency modules or packages required.
 This programme is tested by author on Yahoo! and Gmail accounts by deleteing 5,000+ emails.
-No code changes required to use with Yahoo! or Gmail accounts.
+No code changes required to use with Yahoo! or Gmail accounts - it is ready to use - just download and use, no changes required.